grassrootseconomics/org-website/content/blog/faith-based.rst

-Speaking to Christabell- a selfless hardworking lady in her mid twenties, she gladly explains how great Sarafu has improved their livelihood, "It was hard feeding the big number of the vulnerable persons that we have under our care since the offerings that we use for the same weren't enough or rather sustainable.
-Since we started using Sarafu, the burden is lighter.
-We are able to source food from the nearby market since we also registered them in Sarafu.
-The youths are also empowered and can now offer services to different users and get paid in Sarafu.
-We receive more offerings than before and we use the same to cater for basic needs.
-We are also working hard in our farms and we are looking forward to good harvest that we will also sell in Sarafu”
+Speaking to Christabell- a selfless hardworking lady in her mid twenties, she gladly explains how great Sarafu has improved their livelihood, *"It was hard feeding the big number of the vulnerable persons that we have under our care since the offerings that we use for the same weren't enough or rather sustainable.

-	*Speaking to Christabell- a selfless hardworking lady in her mid twenties, she gladly explains how great Sarafu has improved their livelihood, "It was hard feeding the big number of the vulnerable persons that we have under our care since the offerings that we use for the same weren't enough or rather sustainable.
 Since we started using Sarafu, the burden is lighter.
 We are able to source food from the nearby market since we also registered them in Sarafu.
 The youths are also empowered and can now offer services to different users and get paid in Sarafu.
 We receive more offerings than before and we use the same to cater for basic needs.
 We are also working hard in our farms and we are looking forward to good harvest that we will also sell in Sarafu”*

 .. image:: images/blog/faith-based164.webp